How solar panels are made

 Silver strips are screen-printed on the solar cell surface once the cell surface has been covered with the anti-reflective coating.
 These act as a conductor for the electricity generated by the solar cell.
 These are then passed through a furnace which causes the silver to be embedded into the surface of the silicon layer, forming reliable electrical contacts.

-Stage 9: Testing and Sorting
+Stage 9: Testing and sorting

 Stage 10: Assembling and encapsulation of solar module